 Ground control has been receiving mysterious transmissions from the three remaining residents of the Solaris space station.
 When cosmonaut and psychologist Kris Kelvin is dispatched to investigate, he experiences the same strange phenomena that afflict the Solaris crew, sending him on a voyage into the darkest recesses of his consciousness.
 With Solaris, the legendary Russian filmmaker Andrei Tarkovsky created a brilliantly original science-fiction epic that challenges our conceptions about love, truth, and humanity itself.

 Solaris was based on a 1961 novel by Polish writer Stanislaw Lem.
 I haven’t read the book, but from what I hear Lem wasn’t particularly happy with Tarkovsky’s interpretation as Lem himself had focused on the inability of humans to communicate with or comprehend things that aren’t human; Tarkovsky said, heck, humans can’t communicate with or comprehend themselves — let’s start there.
-It’s easy for me to join in behind novelists whose work is “adapted” terribly for the screen, but that won’t be the case here (just as it won’t be the case for A Clockwork Orange).
-The film, as it examines grief and sensation, is stunning.
+It’s easy for me to join in behind novelists whose work is “adapted” terribly for the screen, but that won’t be the case here.
+Solaris, as it examines grief and sensation, is stunning.
 If Lem’s book takes us elsewhere, that’s fine, and I’d like to read it, but here’s a work of art independent of its source of inspiration.

 This is a science-fiction film that is focused on the human soul, in particular on our sadness, our grief, our relationship to our world, and our need to create.
 The opening images in this movie are beautiful.
 It opens with a detail of underwater plants flowing with the currents.
 We then move in slow shots through the trees around a pond.
 Standing, pondering the pond, with a slightly stunned look, is our protagonist, Kris Kelvin (Donatas Banionis).